BYU bans a fan who yelled a racist slur at a Black volleyball player on Duke's team

 "Why wasn't the fan removed?
 After the notification was made to officials and the coaching staff was made aware, why wasn't something done then?" he said.

+In her statement Sunday, Rachel Richardson said BYU officials "were made aware of the incident during the game, but failed to take the necessary steps to stop the unacceptable behavior and create a safe environment."

-"Every American should be enraged that a young lady was subjected to hateful, demeaning language, and we should be even more outraged that it took a tweet from me in Tarrant County, Texas, to bring this incident to light," wrote Pamplin, who is a candidate in a Fort Worth judicial election, in a subsequent statement released Saturday.
+Pamplin, who is a candidate in a Fort Worth judicial election, said in a subsequent statement released Saturday that "every American should be enraged that a young lady was subjected to hateful, demeaning language, and we should be even more outraged that it took a tweet from me in Tarrant County, Texas, to bring this incident to light."

 In a pair of statements, BYU Athletics apologized for the incident and said the fan had been banned from all campus athletic venues.